 Public transit access is limited.
-The only transit stop in Hideout is currently located near Todd Hollow apartment complex.
+The only transit stop in Hideout is currently located near Deer Mountain Affordable Community.
 These transit stops are serviced three times in the morning and three times in the early evening.
 A map indicating the location of this stop is included at the end of the chapter.